 The censuser may step off the path to see a bird more clearly, may retrace his or her steps for up to 10 m and may 'pish' to attract birds.
-However, the use of any recorded sounds or other devices of any sort is forbidden.
+However, the use of any recorded sounds or other lures is forbidden.
 'Pishing' in the immediate vicinity of open nets (i.e. within about 10 m) is also prohibited.
 At a few points on the census, the route passes sections of net lines.
 The censuser should move through these areas quickly and quietly and leave netted birds alone.
-However, (s)he may use judgement to stop to remove birds requiring immediate attention.
-Any netted birds should be reported to the BIC by walkie-talkie.
-If there is an unanticipated flood of birds at a net and available staff are unlikely to be adequate, the censuser may temporarily halt the census to help with extraction, if (s)he is qualified to do so.
-Birds seen in mist-nets are not counted on the census.
+However, (s)he may use judgement to stop to remove birds requiring immediate attention, IF qualified as an extractor.
+Any netted birds should be reported to the BIC by walkie-talkie or cell phone.
+If there is an unanticipated flood of birds at a net and available staff are unlikely to be adequate, the censuser may temporarily halt the census to help with extraction, again only if (s)he is qualified to do so.
+Birds seen in nets are not counted on the census.